dhoyle/splicedocs-jekyll/pages/BestPractices/DBIngest.md

 Pre-splitting is the process of preparing and loading HFiles (HBase’s own file format) directly into the RegionServers, thus bypassing the write path; this requires significantly less resources, reduces latency, and avoids frequent garbage collection, all of which can occur when importing un-split datasets, especially when they're very large.
 Optimally, your data is split into almost equal-sized HFiles, which allows the data to be spread evenly across your cluster nodes and allows for maximum parallelism.

-The `BULK_IMPORT_HFILES` procedure can use sampling to determine which keys to use and split the data; this generally produces excellent results.
+The `BULK_IMPORT_HFILE` procedure can use sampling to determine which keys to use and split the data; this generally produces excellent results.

-If you already know which key values will produce even splits of your data, you can create a csv file of key values to use, and call our `SPLIT_TABLE_OR_INDEX` procedure to pre-split your data prior to calling `BULK_IMPORT_HFILES`; this further enhances ingest performance.
+If you already know which key values will produce even splits of your data, you can create a csv file of key values to use, and call our `SPLIT_TABLE_OR_INDEX` procedure to pre-split your data prior to calling `BULK_IMPORT_HFILE`; this further enhances ingest performance.
 For some especially large datasets, it can be worthwhile to go even one step further by using exact row boundaries to pre-split your data; this requires expertise and introduces extra complexity, but can also push performance.

 ### Selecting the Right Data Files Method